kdm9/weigel-ot2ools/README.md

 your stock open to the world and at room temp for much longer, so can cause problems with particularly sensitive things like dirty RNA extractions.

+## Installation

+tl;dr:

+    python3 -m pip install weigel-ot2tools

 To use these tools (CLI only for now), first install with `python3 -m pip install weigel-ot2tools`.
-If that fails, you can do this on a linux server as it needs no GUI.
+If you know what pipx is, use that.
+If pip install fails on your laptop, you can do this on a linux server as these tools need no GUI.
 If *that* fails, email me.

 Then, use either `ot2ools variable_stock` or `ot2ools constant_stock` to
 generate the ot2 scripts.